Learn - Troubleshooting

 My account balance in the app does not match my bank

-The bank’s number is the canonical balance.
-The app’s running balance can drift if a transaction landed at the bank that has not been recorded in the app, or if a transaction in the app was reversed at the bank.
+The bank’s number is the balance to trust.
+The app’s running balance can stop matching if a payment, deposit, transfer, or purchase appears at the bank but has not been matched, resolved, or saved in the app, or if something in the app was later reversed at the bank.

-Re-anchor by editing Current Balance.
-Open Setup, Accounts, tap the account, change Current Balance to whatever your bank shows now, save.
+Reset Current Balance.
+Open Setup, Accounts, select the account and tap Edit Account in the toolbar (or double-tap its row), change Current Balance to whatever your bank shows now, save.
 Fast, and the running total continues from the new number.

 I tapped Mark Event as Paid but the event is still on the planner

 That is what Mark Event as Paid is for.
-It flags the event with a checkmark on the planner so you remember the bill went out, while the bank catches up.
-The button is a toggle: tap it again to flip back to Scheduled.
-It does not move your account balance, and it does not move the event off the planner.
+It flags the event with a checkmark on the Planner so you do not pay the same bill twice while you wait for the transaction to appear in your bank transactions.
+The button is a toggle: once the event is marked, the label changes to Mark Event as Unpaid.
+Tap it to flip back to Scheduled.
+It does not move your account balance, and it does not move the event off the Planner.

 To take the event off the planner, you have three options:

 - Wait for the bank transaction to land.
-The next time you tap Match, the Match Transactions dialog matches it with the event and resolves the event for you.
+The next time you tap Match Transactions, the Match Transactions dialog matches it with the event and resolves the event for you.

-- Tap Resolve item in the right toolbar.
-The event closes and moves to the History tab.
+- Tap Resolve Event in the right toolbar.
+The event resolves and moves to History.

-- Open the event with Edit Event, change Status to
+- Open the event with Edit Event, change Status from Paid/Spent to Resolved, save.

 I resolved the wrong event

-Open the History tab.
+Open History (under More in a budget created from receipts).
 Find the row, tap it, then tap Undo Action in the toolbar.

 The Undo dialog opens.
-Its title reads Undo Resolution of {item name}.
+Its title reads Undo Resolution of followed by the event’s name.
 Below the heading, the dialog tells you what is being restored and what happens to your account balance.
 If the resolved event had no transactions filed against it, you see a Reverse Balance Change toggle (on by default).
 If transactions are attached, the dialog shows an Account Balance note instead, because the transactions already moved the balance when they were added and there is nothing extra to reverse.

 Tap Undo to confirm.
 The event returns to the planner with whatever transactions and customizations it had at the time it left.

-A transaction landed but no event matched it
+A bank transaction appeared but no event matched it

-When you run Match, the matcher shows one of three messages instead of opening the review screen if it cannot produce usable matches.
+When you run Match Transactions, the matcher shows one of two messages instead of opening the review screen if it cannot produce usable matches.

 - No Matches Found.
-The new transactions could not be paired with any open event.
-Add the missing item under Setup, Items, then run Match again.
+The new transactions could not be matched with any open event.
+Add the missing flow under Setup, Flows, then run Match Transactions again.

 - No New Transactions.
 Every transaction has already been processed.
 Tap the Match All Transactions button on the dialog to re-run the match against transactions you skipped earlier.